MrDoctorZA/Docker_sum_factorial/README.md

 # factorial-digits
 This program focuses on the implementation of a python file in docker.
 The python file uses a integer input and returns the sum of the digits of the factorial of the input variable.

 The requiered files to build the docker image is the Main.py, requirements.txt in Dockerfile.
 These can be found in the daniel_du_toit.tar.gz file.
-To create the image use the following commands
+To create the image use the following commands for Windows:
-for Windows:
 ```
 docker build -t "factorial-digits" .
 ```
-for Linux:
+or for Linux:
 ```
 docker build -t 'factorial-digits' .
 ```